Big Wall Episode #8 - Leading

 Chicken Or Egg

-Is trad climbing a prerequisite to aid climbing, or is aid climbing a pre-requisite to trad?
+Is trad a prerequisite to aid, or is aid a pre-requisite to trad?

 Some debate that you need to be a solid trad climber to know how to place gear before attempting to aid climb.
 Others debate that practicing aid climbing can help you understand what holds and what doesn't instead of hoping after placing gear as a newbie.
 Also, where does one get practice placing micro nuts, cams and hooks?
 Not trad climbing!
 Trad climbing first can help with overall systems of leapfrogging up a rock but don't be afraid to try out aid climbing just because you have not used cams and nuts much.
 It might even make you a better trad climber.